The (non-uniform) Hrushovski-Lang-Weil estimates: Varshavsky's trace formula

 \end{defn}

 Let $c:C \to X_1 \times_k X_2$ be a correspondence from $X_1$ to $X_2$.~Then $[\pi]_c:=(\pi_{X_1}, \pi_C, \pi_{X_2})$ is a morphism from $[c]$ to $[c_{tr}]$ called the structural morphism of $[c]$.

-We say a morphism of correspondences $[f]=(f_1, f^{\#}, f_2)$ is \textit{proper} (respectively an \textit{open immersion},~respectively a \textit{closed immersion}) if each of the $f_1$,~$f^{\#}$ and $f_2$ is proper (respectively an open immersion,~respectively a closed immersion).~In particular we say a correspondence $[c]$ is proper,~if $[\pi]_c$ is proper.
+We say a morphism of correspondences $[f]=(f_1, f^{\#}, f_2)$ is \textit{proper} (respectively an \textit{open immersion},~respectively a \textit{closed immersion}) if each of the $f_1$,~$f^{\#}$ and $f_2$ is proper (respectively an open immersion,~respectively a closed immersion).~We say a correspondence $[c]$ is proper,~if $C$,~$X_1$ and $X_2$ are proper are proper over $k$.

 \begin{defn}[Compactification of correspondences] A \textit{compactification of a correspondence} $c:C \to X_1 \times_k X_2$,~is an open immersion $[j]=(j_1, j^{\#}, j_2)$ of $[c]$ into a correspondence $\bar{c}: \bar{C} \to \bar{X}_1 \times_k \bar{X}_2$,~such that $[\bar{c}]$ is proper and $j_1, j^{\#}, j_2$ are dominant.